LAST UPDATED: 10th January 2023 by The Editorial Team

-Summary: Learn how to fit tongue and groove wall panelling, prepare the surface, fix battens to the wall and fix the tongue and groove boards.
+Summary: Step by step guide and video showing how to fit tongue and groove wall panelling, prepare the surface, fix battens to the wall and fix the tongue and groove boards.

 Fitting tongue and groove wood panelling can be a decorative solution for covering up walls that are in a bad condition.
 More commonly they are fitted up to dado rail height.
 The most popular form of panelling is tongue and groove board panelling.